gliderkite/bkup/README.md

 Use cargo to build and run.

-The following command will compare the *source* directory with the *destination* directory, and update each file in the destination that does not exist or it's older than the corresponding file in the source directory.
+The following command will compare the *source* directory with the *destination* directory, and copy each file of the source directory into the destination directory if it doesn't exist, or it's newer than the corresponding file in the destination directory.

 ```
 RUST_LOG=info cargo run --release -- update -s <source> -d <destination>